dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 My final model was essentially pulled from the LeNet lab.
 It has two convolutional layers with max pooling and RELU activation, a flattening layer, and then 3 fully connected layers with REUL activation.

-Modified architecture diagram from LeNet lecture: ![alt text][image2]
+Modified LeNet neural network architecture diagram from LeNet lecture: ![alt text][image2]

 Below is a description of the LeNet architecture for a 32x32x1 input greyscale image with 43 output labels.